United States cable news: RFD-TV

-Over-the-Air and Internet Protocol-only channels

-NewsNet

-NewsNet is based in Cadillac, Michigan at WMNN-LD, a local all-news television outlet, and is majority owned by Manoj Bhargava, the creator of 5-hour Energy shots.
-The network launched nationally on 18 affiliates with test programming in late December 2018, with the full launch took place on January 1, 2019.
-NewsNet follows a traditional rolling news clock with no opinion programming.
-It is available, in addition to its terrestrial affiliate base, as a free channel on streaming platforms.
+IPTV channels

 One America News Network

 One America News Network (OANN) was launched in the summer of 2013 by Herring Networks, initially under the cooperation of The Washington Times.
 In 2019, OAN said that it reached 35 million homes.
 Its primary outlet was through DirecTV, which distributed the channel through its namesake satellite service and U-verse fiber-optic system; DirecTV provided an estimated 90% of the network's revenue until the company announced its intent to drop OANN in April 2022.
 Verizon Fios, the largest carrier outside of DirecTV to carry the network, followed suit in dropping OANN in July.
 Its primary method of distribution since the Fios discontinuation has been through its free platform, OAN Plus, made available through digital subchannels.

 The channel targets a conservative audience.
 Initially offering a combination of conservative opinion content and non-ideologically driven news content from its launch until 2016, the channel shifted to shilling for Donald Trump during and after his presidency.
 Its prime time political talk shows have a conservative perspective, and the channel regularly features pro-Trump stories.
 The channel described itself as one of the "greatest supporters" of Trump.
 The channel has been noted for promoting falsehoods and conspiracy theories.

+Real America's Voice

+Real America's Voice was launched in 2020 and offers political news coverage as well as coverage of political rallies by the Republican Party candidates running for US President, US Senate, US House, state gubernatorial and state legislature.
+The channel also offers programs hosted by Charlie Kirk, Grant Stinchfield, among others.

 Scripps News

 Scripps News began in 2008 as Newsy, a syndication service providing news videos to mobile and Web users.
 It was acquired by The E. W. Scripps Company, an owner of local television stations, in 2014 and transformed into its current form, a linear channel devoted to rolling news coverage and short-form videos.
-Originally distributed solely via over-the-top platforms, Newsy was offered to cable outlets in late 2017, and later on free over-the-air digital television in 2021.
+Originally distributed solely via over-the-top platforms, Newsy was offered to cable outlets in late 2017, and later on free over-the-air digital television from 2021 to 2024.
 Newsy was rebranded into Scripps News on January 1, 2023.